AljanScholtens/aljanscholtens.nl/content/_index.en.md

 header: true
 header_studio: true
 header_title_gradient: false
-source_hash: 008459866e1b498256ac0307d0174364
 ---

-## ENGLISH What am I doing?
+## What am I doing?

-- Raising my four year old son and baby daughter!
+- Raising my five-year-old son and baby daughter!
-- Full focus on creating [Wolf Maps](https://www.wolfmaps.nl/).
-A tool to create beautiful shareable maps.
-[Contact me](/contact) if you want to know more.
+- Full focus on building [Wolf Maps](https://www.wolfmaps.nl/).
+A tool to create beautiful and shareable maps.
+[Get in touch](/contact) if you want to know more.
-- I'm creating a multi-day hike in the area where I live, the progress is [viewable in Wolf Maps](https://wolfmaps.nl/kaart/route-du-drenthe-7b975eb).
+- I am in the process of creating a multi-day hiking trail in the area where I live.
+The progress is [viewable in Wolf Maps](https://wolfmaps.nl/kaart/route-du-drenthe-7b975eb).
-- Just [finished a video](https://www.youtube.com/watch?v=T2MwUVcXqPg) about walking the Hermannshöhen in Germany.
-Currently preparing the next hike.
+- Just finished [a video](https://www.youtube.com/watch?v=T2MwUVcXqPg) about hiking the Hermannshöhen in Germany.
+Currently I am preparing the next hike.
-- Working on a book with my best [landscape photos](/gallery).
+- I am working on a book with my best [landscape photos](/gallery).
 I expect to finish it in the winter of 2024/2025.
-[Sneak peak](https://www.linkedin.com/posts/aljanscholtens_ken-je-dat-gevoel-dat-je-zo-veel-leuke-activity-7183480484998356992-aj4o?utm_source=share&utm_medium=member_desktop).
+[Sneak peek]](https://www.linkedin.com/posts/aljanscholtens_ken-je-dat-gevoel-dat-je-zo-veel-leuke-activity-7183480484998356992-aj4o?utm_source=share&amp;utm_medium=member_desktop).
-- Every now and then I post landscape photos to [Instagram](https://instagram.com/aljan).
+- I occasionally post landscape photos on [Instagram](https://instagram.com/aljan).
-- Posting photos of our [Small Münsterländer Nikki](http://www.instagram.com/munsterlandernikki/) on Instagram, she is sweet, stubborn and enthusiastic!
+- I post pictures of our [Kleine Münsterländer Nikki](http://www.instagram.com/munsterlandernikki/) on Instagram.
+She is sweet, stubborn and enthusiastic!

 _Last update on October 22, 2024.
-The now page is inspired by [Nownownow](http://nownownow.com/)._
+The 'now' page is inspired by [Nownownow](http://nownownow.com/)._

-## I'm currently interested in writing and speaking about
+## I am currently interested in writing and speaking about

 - Wolf Maps and interactive maps
 - Landscape Photography
-- Backpacking & hiking
+- Backpacking &amp; hiking

 Want to know more?
-[Contact me](/contact).
+[Get in touch](/contact).